 Prompted by the death of a Barnard College student struck by falling masonry, Local Law 10 of 1980 instituted periodic inspections of street-facing exterior walls.
 In 1998, Local Law 11 (LL11) tightened regulations to include all faces of buildings six or more stories.
-In 2008, the City of New York adopted rule amendments that made further changes to the facade inspection process.
-Staggered filing cycles aim to better negotiate the 12,500 buildings covered by the law, with more stringent reporting rules to further improve public safety.
+In 2008, the City of New York adopted rule amendments that made further changes to the facade inspection process, including instituting staggered filing cycles to better negotiate the 14,500 buildings covered by the law.

 Each cycle, owners and managers look to us to guide them comfortably through the Local Law 11 facade inspection, repair, and filing process.
 Shouldn’t you?

 Facade Amnesty Program to Begin July 1, 2020

 NYC DOB Service Notice May 2020